kheller18/readme-generator/Develop/README.md

 ## Description

-  A node.js application to simplify readme creation for your projects.
+  A node.js application that simplifies readme creation for your projects.
+Answer the questions and a readme file will appear in your repository.

   ![application screenshot](../readme-generator-screen.png)